Skip to content

 • If you are unsure what other options need to be set in this tag, leave everything else in its default state

-• Enter a name at the top of the panel (in the example below you see: GA4 – Pageview – All pages
+• Enter a name at the top of the panel (in the example below you see: Google Tag – Pageview – All pages

 • Save the new tag